Jamflynt/Jamflynt/README.md

 I am skilled at HTML, CSS, JavaScript, Python, Flask, Git Version Control, and Responsive Web Design.

 I am employed with the Commonwealth Coders program in Kentucky, USA as a Web Development/Programming Instructor as of January 2022.
-I currently teach the Git/GitHub and Python sections of the course, as well as writing all the lessons and materials for those subjects.
+I currently am the Lead Instructor for the program and wrote the entirety of the Python portion of the curriculum.

 I am currently open to opportunities and looking to build my portfolio.
 My goal is to combine both UI/UX and design principles with a strong foundation in programming into a profitable career where I can make a difference.